-Increases in interest rates could have a negative effect on the Company's cost to finance a portion of the Proposed Acquisitions with new long-term debt.
-The Company plans to finance approximately 50% of the acquisition price with the issuance of new long-term debt securities at the subsidiary level.
+Increases in interest rates could have a negative effect on the Company's cost to finance a portion of the Proposed Acquisitions with new debt.
+The Company plans to finance approximately 50% of the acquisition price with (i) the issuance of new long-term debt securities at the subsidiary level and (ii) short-term lines of credit.
 Changes in interest rates may affect the interest rate and corresponding interest expense associated with the cost of this new debt.
 Increases in interest rates generally will increase the Company's financing costs associated with the Proposed Acquisitions and could adversely affect the financial condition and results of operations for the Company after consummation of the Proposed Acquisitions.